P-Z

 Whistleblowing

-If you have a concern about issues that have wider implications for patients, other members of staff, the general public and/or the reputation of community pharmacy. it’s important that you feel able to, and are supported to, raise it appropriately.
+If you have a concern about issues that have wider implications for patients, other members of staff, the general public and/or the reputation of community pharmacy it’s important that you feel able to, and are supported to, raise it appropriately.

-PSNC has a briefing about whistleblowing, raising a concern or speaking up.
+CPE has a briefing about whistleblowing, raising a concern or speaking up.
 All these terms mean the same thing.

 For more information